-Our normal fund-raising activities (Sea Sundays, talks to various groups etc.) were greatly reduced this year and when we were able to undertake a limited number from September, the attendances were limited due to social distancing requirements.
+Our normal fund-raising activities (Sea Sundays, talks to various groups etc.) were greatly reduced in the first half of the year and when we were able to undertake a limited number, the attendances were limited due to social distancing requirements.
 Unfortunately, all fundraising concerts and events for the year had to be cancelled.
-We did however give a short taster online from Vox Coelestis who we hope will be able to reinstate the concert in 2021.
-The trustees would like to record their thanks to them for the work involved in putting together their video event for us.

-We continued with our campaign of "R U 1 in a 1000" throughout 2020 but with limited success due to lack of social events which will now become our main drive in 2021 to grow the awareness of the work of MtSSL and to continue our drive to be fully self-funding in Scotland.
+We continued with our campaign of "R U 1 in a 1000" throughout 2021 but with limited success due to lack of social events.
+The campaign was wound up in December 2021 and will be replaced with a new campaign "Friends of Mission to Seafarers Scotland" which will now become our main drive in 2022 to grow the awareness of the work of MtSSL and to continue our drive to be fully self-funding in Scotland.